EliasOPrado/tour-project/TESTING.md

         }
 ```

-So to run the test and check the output, you need to remove or comment the first database (Postgres) and run the command to see the test output
+So to run the test and check the output, you need to remove or comment the first database (Postgres) and run the command to see the test output.

 ### Command used to trigger the tests
   - `$ python manage.py test`